colts70/The-Sematic-Stack/README.md

 HESS/DFH is the "missing manual" built for machines to understand.

+The internet has spent 30 years perfecting location (where a site is) but completely ignored meaning (what a site is).

 “As search shifts from blue-link results toward answer-oriented systems, these engines require a stable grounding reference.”

 HESS / DFH is for the AI Era.
 It is a legitimate structural upgrade that moves "meaning" from a marketing problem to a protocol solution.